ASFHyP3/asf-stac/README.md

 4. If you're ingesting a dataset that is stored in S3, you can use the AWS CLI to download the S3 object to the EC2 instance before running the ingest script.

-## Ingesting a STAC dataset

-Run `python ingest_data.py -h` for usage instructions.
-You must run the ingest script against a locally running API, as the script requires access to the Transaction endpoints.

 ## Upgrading the database